What is Data Integration?

 Bi-directional sync is the combination of two datasets from different systems to perform independently while existing as a separate dataset.
 This differs from migration or broadcast, since data is being moved in more than one direction.

 This pattern is extremely valuable for businesses who need access to both individual and combined views of similar data.
 It can also be useful when two silos of data must be used together for a single business goal.
 The concept of Reverse ETL comes to mind: when multiple business tools need to communicate, a bi-directional sync pattern can be used to keep mission-critical data up-to-date across multiple systems.
-For example, keeping Salesforce data populated with descriptors from a warehouse while importing that raw data into the warehouse.
+For example, keeping Salesforce data populated with descriptors from a warehouse while importing that raw data into the warehouse, or escalating Salesforce cases to development issues in a Jira Salesforce integration and keeping both sides updated till the problem on the customer side is resolved.

 Correlation is similar to bi-directional sync, but only performed with data relevant to both systems.
 That is, it only considers the intersection of two data sets (items naturally occurring in both) when performing a synchronization.